 Transport and infrastructure in IndiaOur listing of the primary kinds of transport compares the infrastructure of India with the average of all countries in Asia.
 The traffic routes have noticeable defects in many places and are often not in a particularly good condition.

 In terms of the length of its rail network, India ranks 107th in the world with 0.05 meters per inhabitant.
 In total, the rail network is 68,155 kilometers long.
 Freight traffic on the rails most recently totaled 719.76 billion tons and kilometers traveled.
 Passenger traffic reached 231.13 billion passenger-kilometers in 2021.

 The waterways listed refer to inland traffic on rivers and canals.
 The number of ports includes those located on the total 7,000 km of coastline.
 In 2020, about 16.29 million freight containers were transported.

 › Airports in India

 Back to overview: India

 In India, left-hand traffic is the rule on the roads, i.e. you drive in the left lane and overtake on the right.
-Oncoming traffic comes toward you on the left side.
+Oncoming traffic comes to meet you on the right side.
 Here you can also find an overview of all countries with left-hand traffic.